eternagame/EternaJS/README.md

 a browser via an html entry point once built.
 No other pacakge imports an application.
 Libraries are shareable across libraries and applications.

+### Updating dependencies

+When updating Nx plugins (or dependencies that are managed by Nx plugins), the plugins may have changes to configurations or other changes that should be made when updating.
+The process of updating packages and making changes is automated, and can be done via `npm run update`.
+Never update these packages "manually" (without using this command).
+Remove the migrations.json file before committing changes.

 ## Setting up new test puzzles

 - Create your puzzle using the puzzlemaker GUI by clicking the "Create Puzzle" button at `http://eternadev.org/web/playerpuzzles/`